 - Welcome Packet.
 The Welcome Packet contains detailed instructions and information sent by Loring to each new customer upon purchase of a coffee roaster.
-One item, the Product Specification Form, must be completed and returned to Loring in order for Loring to begin building the roaster. - Product Specification Form (PSF).
-The customer must provide information to Loring regarding the site's utility characteristics.
-This information is used to configure the roaster at the factory, a process that requires several weeks' lead time.
-Loring strongly recommends working with a licensed professional contractor when providing this information.
-This form is included in the Welcome Packet. - Suggested Stack Manufacturers.
+One item, the Product Specification Form, must be completed and returned to Loring in order for Loring to begin building the roaster. - Suggested Stack Manufacturers.
 One of the items in the Welcome Packet is a list of recommended manufacturers of stack ventilation components.
 Loring recommends ordering stacks 6 weeks prior to the arrival of the roaster. - Installation and Assembly Guide.
 After receiving the coffee roaster, the customer must engage with a licensed general contractor to assemble, position, and hook up the roaster to various utilities and stack ventilation. - Mechanical Interface Control Documents (MICDs).
 These technical drawings provide detailed information on system dimensioning and components, as well as system weights.
 They are intended for permit submittals and for use by general contractors, as well as by architects and facilities planners.
 These drawings are available upon request from Loring. - Special Reports for Permitting.
 Additional reports on various technical subjects are available from Loring.
 Each customer may need to satisfy unique local or regional regulatory requirements.
 For example, air quality reports are typically required, and some locations may require both county and city permits.